AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: makefile

 :menuselection:`Build --> Makefile`
-  If you have the *make* utility in your PATH, and have a file called :file:`Makefile` in the same directory as your project file is, or if you've set the `makefile` property in the `Make` section of the project properties (see :ref:`The_Project_Properties_Editor`), this menu will be displayed, giving access to all the targets defined in your makefile.
+  If you have the *make* utility in your PATH and have a file called :file:`Makefile` in the same directory as your project file or if you've set the `makefile` property in the `Make` section of the project properties (see :ref:`The_Project_Properties_Editor`), this menu will be displayed, giving access to all the targets defined in your makefile.